bosch-io/iot-things-examples/digitaltwin-example/README.md

 This example tries to illustrate the implementation of a Digital Twin with some typical aspects:
 - **Device**: a feature that represents the state of a connected device.
 The device regularly measures a temperature value and has a configured threshold value to adjust the minimum temperature that should be reported to the Digital Twin.\
-The example contract is defined in: [vorto.eclipse.org/#/details/com.acme.device/D100/2.1.0]
+The example contract is defined in: [http://vorto.eclipse.org/#/details/com.acme.device/D100/2.1.0]
 - **Commissioning**: a feature (separate to _Device_) that abstracts the "workflow" to execute all preparation steps for a new device, so that it can be connected afterwards.
 The workflow interface is included in the Digital Twin in order to be part of the overall orchestration including access control and to support reflecting status of the commissioning process within the Digital win.
-In the example the commissioning implements the registration of the device in Eclipse Hono.\
+In the example, the commissioning implements the registration of the device in Eclipse Hono.\
 The contract is defined in: [http://vorto.eclipse.org/#/details/org.eclipse.ditto/HonoCommissioning/1.0.0]
 - **Accessories**: a custom functionality to determine supported accessory products that can be combined with the device (e.g. batteries, spare parts).
 In real-world scenarios this business functionality could be retrieved from a product catalog system (e.g. via SAP).
 The example contract is defined in: [http://vorto.eclipse.org/#/details/com.acme.catalog/Accessories/2.0.0]